 We are creating a free web version that will become a funnel to download the premium app experience with a subscription.
 Our B2B model is still being refined.

 Ok.
 What was the main challenge in terms of fighting and deciding on the exact idea?

 We’re all dreamers.
 As such, we created a Cadillac when really, we should have started more simply.
 That’s a common entrepreneur’s challenge.
 When we first introduced KOYA, we had trouble finding market fit.
-Whenever I talk to fellow entrepreneurs, I always tell them to create a website and drum up interest before developing an app.
+Whenever I talk to fellow entrepreneurs, I always tell them about the development of a website and drum up interest before developing an app.